anithag09/ED-chatbot/README.md

 Ollama supports custom and fine-tuned models that can be optimized for specific use cases, making it highly adaptable to diverse requirements.

 While Ollama is primarily a local server, with proper configuration, it can be deployed to a cloud environment for remote access, making it suitable for future scalability.

+## Scalability
+While the chatbot is currently designed to answer questions based on individual PDF documents, its architecture is scalable to handle larger and more complex requirements:

+1. Multiple Document Support:
+- Future iterations can include the ability to process and query multiple documents simultaneously, enabling cross-document insights.

+2. Enhanced Query Capabilities:
+- Extend question-answering functionality to support broader queries that involve summarization, extraction, or comparisons across documents.

+3. Cloud Deployment:
+- Although Ollama is currently deployed locally, it can be containerized and deployed on cloud platforms (e.g., AWS, Azure, GCP) to support remote and distributed users.

+4. Concurrent Users:
+- Scalability enhancements can include asynchronous processing and load balancing to support concurrent queries from multiple users.

+5. Domain-Specific Extensions:
+- Fine-tuning the model for specific domains (e.g., legal, medical) will allow the chatbot to adapt to diverse use cases without re-architecting the system.

 ## Installation
 1. Clone the repository: